 Every dollar invested in CRM delivers nine dollars in profit, according to Nucleus Research.
 However, ResearchGate findings state that 70% of CRM implementations fail because the system used doesn’t meet business goals.

 If you want to explore how to build a CRM system from scratch that will meet all your business requirements, this article provides the answers in great detail, namely:

 - Benefits when you create your own CRM software

 - Basic and advanced functionality needed for building a CRM

-- Services and phases involved in CRM implementation
+- Services and phases involved in implementing CRM system from scratch

 - CRM system examples and their types